IsmailTheGreatest/AlienSlayer/README.md

-# Chess3D
+# AlienSlayer
-Chess3D on Steroids created by students
+Shooter on Steroids created by students